fuul-protocol/protocol-contracts/docs/index.md

 _Internal function that sets `projectInfoURI` as the information for the project.

-It also sets a new value for {lastStatusHash}.
+It also sets a new value for `lastStatusHash`.

 Requirements: